 This document specifies whether you want certain life-preserving interventions, such as the use of a feeding tube or mechanical ventilator.
 It states your choices regarding medications, organ donation, and palliative care.
 A living will also appoints a person you trust to make medical decisions on your behalf, known as a medical surrogate or medical power of attorney.

 Plan for the Transfer of Your Property

-Our lawyers can help you secure your property through a living trust.
+Our commercial lawyers can help you secure your property through a living trust.
 With a living trust, you can name yourself as the trustee and maintain control of any property held, such as real estate or vehicles, until your death.

 At that time, the property passes to your chosen beneficiaries.
 A living trust does not replace your will, but it can add another layer of protection for your assets and may prevent your loved ones from going through probate court.

 If you pass before your child reaches adulthood, you want to know that someone you trust will care for them.
 In the event that your death or incapacitation leaves your child without a living parent, you can name a legal guardian.
 If you do not, the court may make this decision.

 Florida Statutes § 744.3046 allows for the creation of a pre-need guardianship.
 Two witnesses must sign this document, and you must file it with the court.
 Also named in the guardianship is a secondary guardian who will fulfill the role should the original guardian become unable to care for your child.